Emergency Support Services

 The team meets monthly (the 3rd Wednesday of the month between September and June) at the OK Landing Conference and ESS Building, 7210 Okanagan Landing Road, Vernon BC.

-ESS volunteers have access to, at no charge, a number of specialized ESS training courses.
+ESS volunteers are provided specialized ESS training .
 Training is delivered on-line and/or through classroom sessions hosted by Vernon ESS or a neighbouring team.

 Within the first three months of joining Vernon ESS, all volunteers are expected to complete:

 And, within the first two years the following additional training: